-How To Keep Clean with Soft Pastel – 7 Top Tips
+How to Keep Yourself & Your Pastel Art Clean – 7 Top Tips

 A common complaint about soft pastels I hear time and time again is about getting messy!